-"Ahgg," Tigala grunted as she slashed through a tall grassy plant that had been whipping around in front of her the whole time we spoke.
+“Ahgg,” Tigala grunted.
+It took her a moment, but she knew we were right.
 She stomped off in the direction of Raffa.
 Zef and I followed.

 We ran through the forest hacking at anything around us that moved.
 Up ahead, Raffa had destroyed one of the tree monsters, but the other two remained.
-He fought one head-on while the other tried to sneak around his back where the top half of Lobo's limp body was without defense.
+He fought one head-on while the other tried to sneak around him, where Lobo’s limp body was vulnerable.

-"Raffa," I shouted, trying to warn him of the attack.
-He whirled around with a confused look on his face, but the sudden movement set the tree monster off course when it lunged.
-It dove at Raffa's side instead of his back and he swatted it away.
+“Raffa!”
+I shouted, trying to warn him of the attack.
+He whirled around with a confused look on his face.
+The sudden movement set the tree monster off course when it lunged after him.
+Raffa made quick work of the tree by swatting him away, protecting Lobo all the same.
 Well, that kind of worked, I thought.

-Raffa roared and then began to shift much like I had seen Tigala do before.
-There was an orange glow and the reorienting of bones in unnatural ways, and then, he was an actual grizzly bear instead of his normal Beastfolk form.
-Lobo slid off of Raffa's back without an arm holding him in place, and Raffa stepped over his unconscious body to protect it.
-Then he looked at Tigala.
+Raffa roared and then began to shapeshift much like I had seen Tigala do before.
+There was an orange glow as his bones reoriented themselves.
+Now he was an actual grizzly bear instead of his normal Beastfolk form.
+Lobo slid off of Raffa’s back without an arm holding him in place.
+Raffa stepped over his unconscious body to protect it.
+He turned to Tigala.

-"Let me be.
-You won, okay?" yelled Raffa, looking mangy and worn.
+“Let me be.
+You won, okay?” yelled Raffa, mangy and worn even while transformed.

 “We want to help!” said Zef.
 “You’ll both die out here otherwise.”

-"I can handle myself," Raffa said swiping at an oncoming tree creature.
-His giant claw hit and sent the creature hurtling through a bush.
+“I can handle myself,” Raffa said before swiping at the oncoming tree.
+His giant claw connected, sending the creature hurtling through a bush.

 “He doesn’t want help.
 Let’s go,” said Tigala.

-I looked at Tigala with anger and frustration displayed on her face as visible as a torch in the night.
+I looked at Tigala with anger.
+The frustration she displayed on her face was obvious.
 I looked at Lolan slumped over her back.
-He had taken a chance on me.
+He had taken a chance on me, when we had fought the Ogre over by the cliff edge.
 I was alive because of that chance and it made me respect him.
 I needed to get him back safely and I needed more allies if we were going to make it out of here.
-And even ignoring all of that, they might die out here without help.
+And even ignoring all of that, they would die out here without help.

-"I'm going to help him," I said to Tigala, looking straight into her eyes.
+“I’m going to help him,” I said to Tigala, staring straight into her eyes.

-I ran forward, my body still screaming from the aches of all of the torment it had been through already that day, but I didn't care.
-Raffa and Lobo were probably going to die out here without help, and even though they forced me to do it, it was my nature magic that got us here.
-I couldn't just leave.
-I was the one to awaken this forest, and Treeks already get a bad enough rap without me adding a search-party-killing living forest to the list.
+I ran forward, my body still screaming from the aches of all of the torment it had been through that day, but I didn’t care.
+Raffa and Lobo were going to die out here without help.
+Even though they forced me to do it, it was my nature magic that got us here.
+I couldn’t leave.
+I was the one that awakened this forest.
+Treeks already get a bad enough rap without me adding an angry forest to the list.

-Raffa saw me from the corner of his eye and probably could have swung a claw my way, but he hesitated.
-One of the tree monsters dove on his back as we locked eyes, and he roared, furiously trying to swat it off of him.
-Raffa stood on his hind feet and turned to the creature that had slid off onto the forest floor.
+Raffa saw me from the corner of his eye and could have swung a claw my way, but he hesitated.
+One of the tree monsters dove on his back as we locked eyes.
+He roared, furiously trying to swat the creature off of him.
+The tree lost its grasp as Raffa’s claws dug deep into the creation’s wooden body, pulling it away from the bear’s fur.
+Raffa threw the tree away, as if it was nothing more than a twig.
+Then Raffa stood on his hind feet and turned to the creature that had slid off onto the forest floor.
 He landed on it with both front paws and wrapped his powerful jaws around its head.
-There was a crunch and the creature went limp.
+There was a crunch and the tree creature went limp.

-While Raffa was occupied with that one, he missed the monster that he had previously swatted away charging back into the fray.
-But it wasn't after Raffa.
-It saw Lobo's limp body, now behind the grizzly bear, and ran for it instead.
+While Raffa was occupied, he missed the monster that he had swatted away.
+It was charging back into the fray, but it wasn’t after Raffa.
+It saw Lobo’s limp body, now behind the grizzly bear, and went for it instead.

-I drew my knife and reached the creature before it reached Lobo.
-My knife struck it in the abdomen with enough force that the blade pierced its bark exterior.
-When I pulled it back out, green energy began spilling out of its side, running down it like alien blood.
+I drew my knife and reached the creature before it could hurt Lobo.
+My knife struck it in the abdomen with enough force that the blade pierced its bark hide.
+When I pulled it back out, green energy spilled out of its side, running down the bark like alien blood.

 It howled at me and began clawing at my face.
 I kicked it back and tried once again to use my magic.
 It still felt just as weak, but I had an idea.
 It had always been easier to drain the energy out of a magically made plant than to put it in.
 Maybe it would be the same with these creatures.

-I focused on its heart, its core, and pulled, but it didn't work as I expected.
-I was used to pulling the energy back through the ground as everything I had made was rooted, but these creatures were not tied to the ground.
-Instead, I had to pull the energy straight from them.
-I followed the energy to its source, the core, and drained it out of the small hole I had made in its side.
+I focused on its heart, its core, and pulled, but it didn’t work as I expected.
+I was used to pulling the energy back through the ground as everything I had made was rooted in soil, but these creatures were not tied to the ground.
+Instead, I had to pull the energy straight out of them.
+I followed the energy to its source, its core, and drained it out of the small hole I had made in its side.
 It was working, but it was slow—too slow.

-The creature crashed into me tackling me to the ground.
-I continued to focus on draining it despite the commotion.
-It raised a hand to slash and right before it struck, the creature slowed then stopped moving entirely.
-Its core went dark and it sat on top of me, stiff, like an odd wooden sculpture.
+The creature tackled me to the ground.
+I continued to drain it despite the commotion.
+It raised a hand to slash me, but right before it struck, the creature stopped moving entirely.
+Its core went dark and it fell on top of me, stiff, like a puppet without its master.

-I shoved it off and saw another tree monster running into the small clearing.
-It spotted Lobo's unconscious body and hobbled toward it.
+I shoved it off, but there was another tree monster running into the clearing.
+It spotted Lobo’s unconscious body and hobbled toward it.
 Hoping I would have enough time, I focused on its core as Raffa got ready to intercept it.
 But before either of us could act, Tigala tore through it in tiger form.
-It rolled and made a sound like an old tree creaking in the wind as the energy faded from it.
+It rolled over the empty ground, and its energy dissipated into nothing.